troii/Rudeltippen/README.md

 Demo
 ===========
 You can find a Demo [here][3].
-You can login with the following credentials:
+Login with the following credentials:

 Username: demo@rudeltippen.de